ilhan007/ui5con-web-component/docs/1_Project_Setup.md

 - **Switch themes**

 Theming is in place.
-The project is setup to support the latest `Horizon` theme family (Morning Horizon, Evening Horizon, Horizon HCB and HCW) and you can switch them with the links below the component.
+The project is setup to support the latest `Horizon` theme family (Morning Horizon, Evening Horizon, Horizon HCB, and HCW) and you can switch them with the links below the component.

 <img width="612" alt="Screenshot 2023-06-23 at 13 40 31" src="https://github.com/ilhan007/ui5con-web-component/assets/15702139/7839986d-ce72-44b0-a109-36f64ff565c6"></br></br>